codemeta/codemeta.github.io/content/user-guide.md

 The context file may be modified and updated in the future, if new JSON properties are added or existing ones modified.
-The CodeMeta github repository defines tags to allow specific versions of a file to be referenced, and assigns *digital object identifiers*, or DOIs, to each release tag.
+The CodeMeta GitHub repository defines tags to allow specific versions of a file to be referenced, and assigns *digital object identifiers*, or DOIs, to each release tag.
 Please use the [appropriate release](https://github.com/codemeta/codemeta/releases) of the CodeMeta schema in order to refer to the appropriate context file, e.g.